 Let us know if this works!

 I bet one could be made with some rolling pins.
 Just put a couple screws through the handles to secure them together or tie together with bungies.
-Then just pull the clothes through.

 I wash my own laundry in a do it your self bucket and plunger which works well, but I need instructions on how to make a clothes wringer.